Hinton Rowan Helper: Life and career

+Lincoln appointed Helper as United States consul in Buenos Aires in 1861; he served there until 1866.

 After the war, Helper urged the wholesale expulsion of former slaves.
-He believed the United States should be exclusively white (also excluding Chinese, Native Americans, and other non-white groups).
+He believed the United States should be exclusively white, also excluding Chinese, Native Americans, and other non-white groups.
 "A. B. Burdick, the publisher of The Impending Crisis, testified that Helper ... avoided all contacts with Negroes, refusing even to patronize hotels or restaurants which employed Negroes in menial capacities.
 Another man who knew Helper before the war recalled that 'he has always been inflexibly opposed to all the relations and conditions which have kept the two races close together; and this ... was one of the principal grounds of his opposition to slavery."
-Nevertheless, Southern enemies of Reconstruction were unwilling to forgive his previous opposition to slavery, and he remained a marginal and increasingly unstable character in postwar America.
+Nevertheless, Southern enemies of Reconstruction were unwilling to forgive his previous opposition to slavery, and he remained a marginal and increasingly unstable character in the postwar United States.

+In 1867, Helper published Nojoque: Question for a Continent, which Civil War historian Bruce Catton called "what must be the most bitter anti-Negro diatribe ever written in America" and Manisha Sinha branded as a "racist screed" that "identified black people as the bane of the Americas".
+In the book, Helper compared Black people to "hyenas, jackals, wolves, skunks, rats, snakes, scorpions, [and] spiders", and said that they "are not upon this earth to be preserved and loved, but, under the unobstructed and salutary operation of the laws of nature, to be permitted to decay and die, and then disappear, at once and forever, down, down, deep down, in the vortex of oblivion!"

-Lincoln appointed Helper as United States consul in Buenos Aires from 1861 to 1866.
-He spent most of the postwar years promoting a scheme to build an intercontinental railroad connecting North and South America, which would help replace black and brown peoples with whites.
-The "Three Americas Railway" was supposed to extend from the Bering Sea to the Strait of Magellan.
-His schemes never came to anything, and he died by suicide by turning on the gas in his Washington, D.C. apartment.
+Helper spent most of the postwar years promoting a scheme to build an intercontinental railroad connecting North and South America, which would help replace black and brown peoples with whites.
+As expounded in his book Three Americas Railway (1881), the proposed road would extend from the Bering Sea to the Strait of Magellan.
+His proposal came to nothing, and he died by suicide by turning on the gas in his Washington, D.C. apartment.